Hydrogen bonds

 - Donors are hydrogen (H)

-instance; - Acceptors are oxygen (O)
+Atominstances connected to a single nitrogen (N)Atominstance; - Acceptors are oxygen (O)

-instances connected to a single carbon (C)Atom
+Atominstances connected to a single carbon (C)Atominstance.

 Examples